What an EAP is actually for

 How to close the gap without replacing what works

-Read the structural comparison in depth →
+See how the funding flexes, in depth →

 How to test whether this matters in your org